pgrijalva/hello-world/README.md

 # hello-world
-this is the pedro's very first git project.
+This is the pedro's very first git project.